carlosmccosta/effective-parakeet/README.md

 rosrun zivid_camera zivid_camera_node
 ```

-Check the logger output from the node to confirm that it finds and connects
+Check the output from the node to confirm that it finds and connects
 to the camera.
 Look for a log line containing "Zivid camera node is now ready!".

 In a new terminal window start the `zivid_samples_capture` node.